 Identify additional taxes freelancers and independent contractors must file

-When freelance taxes are due
+Understand when your freelance taxes are due

 Learn about Freelance Tax Laws

-You can find numerous resources at the Internal Revenue Service (IRS) small business and self-employed tax center, which provides information for all business types.
+As a freelancer or independent contractor, you should have a solid grasp of the tax rules and laws that impact your operations.
+We’ll cover some basics in this article.
+You can find numerous resources via the Internal Revenue Service (IRS) small business and self-employed tax center, which provides information for all business types.

 Understand Your Business Structure

-Tax forms you'll need and rates depend on your business entity type.
+The tax forms and rates you'll need depend on your business entity type.
 When you operate as a freelancer, your business defaults to a sole proprietorship unless you establish a legal entity for your freelance work.
+Other common legal entity types include the following:

 Limited Liability Company (LLC):